nathanaday/nathanaday/README.md

   <br></br>
 </div>

 Hi, I'm Nathan!
 By day I run many private/company repositories for our awesome [cloud-based fire detection products](https://movitherm.com/itl/).
+I am responsible for agent-powered IoT, vision processing, and AWS cloud infrastructure.
+I've been working on this solution since its inception back in 2021, and to date we have stopped many fires from progressing in industry facilities.

-In the rest of my time, I'm in a CS grad program at USC, focusing on agent safety and frontier vision models.
+I'm also a second year MSCS student at USC.
+I am learning hands-on about agent safety and frontier vision models.

 Talk to me about:
 - Infrared cameras